-The Walking Dead‘s Season 8 midseason finale shocked many fans because an original character may be dead.
+The Walking Dead‘s Season 8 midseason finale shocked many fans because an original character was shown to die.
 In “How’s It Gotta Be,” Rick’s group goes into battle with the Saviors after they get out.
 But his plan isn’t followed — and it has dire consequences.

 It’s revealed that Carl was bitten on his abdomen while trying to help Siddiq.
-It’s shocking, and there is very little reason to think he’ll be able to survive this.
+It’s shocking, and in the midseason premiere, we saw he was unable to survive this.
 So where do we go from here and should fans be worried that this is the end of the show?

 Our answer is no. Here are seven reasons why Carl’s death will actually be good for the show.

 Rick Grimes has been a strong leader for most of the show.
 Sometimes he struggled with that because of the changes and decisions he’s been forced to face, like Lori’s death and killing Shane.
 But for the most part, he has returned to being the leader the group needs, and The Walking Dead has been kind of stale because of that.